tytydraco/yessleep/out/Theres_a_man_walking_along_the_ocean_floor_he_must_never_reach_the_surface.md

 I watched the light grow slightly for about an hour, it went from being the size of a dime to a nickel, but I still couldn’t make out any new details from it.
-I tried to stay away to watch further, but boredom is an effective sleep aid.
+I tried to stay awake to watch further, but boredom is an effective sleep aid.